moistosaurus/realm-src/README.md

 - [x] Remove packet priority (everything should be sent logically, no priorities needed)
 - [x] Make particles render in a static way (only try to update texture on update, not every frame, performance boost)
 - [ ] Make it possible to control char slot currency through server (XML tag)
-- [ ] Make dialogs/result packets nicer to work with (e.g. merchant dialogs)
+- [x] Make dialogs/result packets nicer to work with (e.g. merchant dialogs) - added FlexibleDialog.as
 - [ ] Fix up connecting bugs and remove NR con queue
 - [ ] Fix map editor testing & visual bugs
 - [ ] Fix cloak (& possibly others) tooltip not working when they are equipped